duck57/BSV/readme.md

 ### 1.0

-* No further format changes are proposed after robust outisde feedback
+* No further format changes are proposed after robust outside feedback

 # Semi-formal specification

 ## Notes

 * Encoding in these documents is assumed to be UTF-8
-* "Record" and "row" are used interchangably throughout.
-Do remember that these are delimted with `\x1D` and not a newline.
+* "Record" and "row" are used interchangeably throughout.
+Do remember that these are delimited with `\x1D` and not a newline.
 * Whether to trim trailing & leading whitespace from string fields is left to the discretion of the client.
 Libraries ought to be happy to serve either options.
 Non-string fields should strip such whitespace.
+* All requirements for "unique names" are to be treated as case-insensitive.

 ## Reserved delimiters